-Canada high court voids Pfizer's Viagra patentNovember 8th, 2012 in Medications /
+Canada high court voids Pfizer's Viagra patentNovember 8, 2012 in Medicine & Health / Medications

 Canada's top court on Thursday stripped Pfizer of its patent for Viagra, saying the pharmaceutical giant failed in the patent to identify the active compound in the drug.

 "Patent 2,163,446 is void," the Supreme Court said in its ruling.

 The court explained that under Canadian patent rules an inventor must "properly disclose the invention and how it works" in order to be granted "exclusive monopoly rights" for it.

 It concluded that Pfizer knew and did not properly disclose that sildenafil is the only compound in Viagra, out of several listed compounds, that induces penile erection in impotent males.

 "The patent system is based on a 'bargain,' or quid pro quo: the inventor is granted exclusive rights in a new and useful invention for a limited period in exchange for disclosure of the invention so that society can benefit from this knowledge," the court said.